-You are just going to love the Japanese Egg Roll Tomagoyaki recipe because it has all the umami, sweet and savory flavors combined in one delicious bite.
+You are just going to love the Japanese Egg Roll recipe because it has all the umami, sweet and savory flavors combined in one delicious bite.
 These delicate layers of rolled egg are light, fluffy and are the perfect packable lunch bite.
-We made extra so that we could take for school and work lunches for the next couple of days.
-Cook once - Eat Two times.
-We are on a roll with meal planning for the busy week ahead.
+Serve it with a side of sesame burdock root salad for a delicious meal.

-What is Tomagoyaki?
+What is Tamagoyaki?

 Did you Know this?